alonswartz/trackpoint/README.md

 ### 1. Solder leads to trackpoint

+- What you need:

+    - Thin wire (I used wire wrap 30 guage wire)
+    - Wire cutter and stripper
+    - Soldering equipment
+    - Bonus: helping hand

-- 5 leads
+- Cut and strip 5 leads.
-- tin pads
+- Clean and tin the trackpoint pads to be soldered.
-- helping hand to heat leads
+- Use a helping hand to hold the leads on the tinned pads, and heat the stripped leads so they solder to the pad.

 ### 2. Create the reset circuit (RC)